 Simple subtitles, pursuing compatibility | SRT soft subtitles or hard subtitles |

-Special effects subtitles, local playback | ASS hard subtitles or MKV soft subtitles |
+Special effect subtitles, local playback | ASS hard subtitles or MKV soft subtitles |

 Multilingual needs | Multi-track SRT soft subtitles |

-Streaming platform upload | SRT soft subtitles (platform optimization) |
+Streaming media platform upload | SRT soft subtitles (platform optimization) |

 VII.
-Other Practical Tips
+Other Useful Tips

 Check Subtitle Encoding